pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 commands.
 Instead of `-a=1`, `-o=1`, now just pass `-a` and `-o`.
 The tags option now accepts multiple options, so you can use `-t foo -t bar` instead of `-t foo,bar` (old syntax still works).

+## Build 181 (2018-01-22)

+The signature of `Pimcore\Model\DataObject\AbstractObject` changed.
+It received an `$params = []` parameter to make saving notes for supported objects easier.
+This may lead to problems if you extend/overwrite this function though.
+Note that the issue of saving notes for supported objects is solved by a different approach (using func_get_arg(0) instead of changing the signature) on build >= 185.
+Due to that the parameter `$params = []` is removed in build 185

 ## Build 173 (2018-01-09)

 The Google Analytics and Google Tag Manager code generation was refactored to use the same extendable block logic as the